peppajoke/bae-trader/README.md

 `dotnet run live` to run the CLI in a real stock trading environment

 # Bae-trader commands
+Once you run bae-trader, you can execute several commands for interacting with your target market.

+## Autoinvest
 `autoinvest` or `auto`

 The autoinvest command will wake up and make trades every 5 minutes in the environment specified.